-Welcome, Guest.
+Welcome, guest.
 You have entered the Copper Foundry Room.
 This space is ready for Rabbot design work, though member sign-in will be needed later for saving Rabbots to an account.

 This page is meant to be kind to casual visitors while still respecting the curiosity of those who want to understand what makes a rabbot tick.
 A new visitor should be able to imagine a rabbot.
 A deeper visitor should be able to inspect its tendencies, companion notes, and personality framework.